oyvinddd/officesports/README.md

 ### Technical Details

 The app is written in Swift 5 and all UI is built programmatically in UIKit (no SwiftUI).
 Firebase Firestore is used as the backend and users sign in using their Google accounts.

+### Dependencies

+SPM is used as the package manager.
+Currently, the only dependency is the Firebase iOS SDK.